Ribbfors/Bitcoin_Tracker/README.md

 The purpose of this app was to fetch data with API, which I haven't done earlier.

-You can fint the project live here:
+You can find the project live here:

+thebitcointracker.netlify.app